wafer-bw/jittermon/README.md

   costs $2/mo.

 ## TODOs
-- handle timezones
-- loki log ingestion in demo?
-- Handle all possible I/O outside of req/resp in a separate go routine reading from a channel?
+- add tracing via using mimir and otel
+- route tracing over ICMP
 - long term nice to have
   - checks workflow only runs when go code changes
   - Use ICMP for RTT?
-  - Look into establishing streaming connections to avoid TCP?
+  - Look into establishing streaming connections to avoid TCP overhead?
   - Cobra CLI
-- add tracing